mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 **Answer**: not possible

-**Question**: it looks like I could have several solutions whose output is the optimal value, I guess we're only interested in the sum of the max heights and not in the location of each book right?
+**Question**: it looks like I could have several solutions whose output is the optimal value.
+I guess we're only interested in the sum of the max heights and not in the location of each book right?

 **Answer**: yes, not interested in the location of the books, just in the height of the bookshelf